gostensvig/helping_hand_tester/README.md

 ```
 pip install -r requirements.txt
 ```
-The project has to be run from main.py.
+The project must be run from main.py.

 Notice that one of the installations is pysinstaller.
 It let's us build our project into one executable file.
 Running the following command will create a folder called dist wich contains the executable file.